Giving a presentation last week and asked if anyone uses an 85/85 type test, and a couple indicated they did. I asked why?

 They why is the test being done?
 Who is using the information for a decision?
 What is the value of the test results?
 If ‘just because’ is the best you can say about a test, why do it?

-Reliability is the probability of successfully operating over a stated period of time.
+Reliability is the probability of successfully operating over a stated period.
 As you may know from my previous posts, some confuse MTBF as meaning the same thing.
 And, as you know, MTBF is a statement about the failure rate, and not a couplet of probability and time.
-It’s really only have of what’s needed.
+It only have half of what’s needed.

 Use Reliability.
-State the probability or percent that survive and state the period of time.
+State the probability or percent that survive and state the period.
 98% survive one year.
 Easy.

 No assumptions about distributions or statistics.
 No simplifications or distortions.
 And, it’s straight forward to understand.
 It means what it means.
 98 out of 100 units operate successfully for one year.
 Easy.